vitaly-t/assert-options/README.md

 ## Rationale

 * Passing in invalid or misspelled option names is one of the most common errors.
-* Specifying defaults is the most common operation for methods that take options.
+* Assigning defaults is the most common operation for methods that take options.

 ## Installation